Preventive Eye Care: 11 Ways to Protect Vision and Eye Health

 Due to the different modern lifestyle habits and increasing uses of smartphones & laptops, it is creating pressure on our eyes.
 This may feels normal today, but symptoms of slight dryness, headache or blurred vision may be the early warning signs of long-term eye problem.

+Your eyes are one of the most important organs that connect you to the world around you.
 Till date, most of the people are not thinking about the preventive eye care until and unless they face any vision issue.

 As per the research by World Health Organization (2023) and National Eye Institute (2022), if it is prevented early, having proper nutrition and daily lifestyle changes may significantly reduce the risk of many eye conditions such as cataract, glaucoma and other digital eye strain.